 Its always better to prefer that provides all the services under one umbrella as the project management and monitoring becomes easy.

 If you are a smaller pharma company, It’s also important to know, how CRO looks at your project? whether it provides adequate priority, if no, then it’s good to go with a smaller CRO

 What is the experience of a CRO?

 It’s always important to evaluate the previous projects that are potentially similar to the proposed project and/or therapeutic area for an overview of the track record.

 - CRO with no experience in the proposed project, may not be a good choice.

 - Look for a research team composed of members with a wide range of expertise for the project.
 It’s advisable to conduct several meetings with the team members involving various expertise to gain knowledge on their capabilities and crisis handling skills.

 - Evaluate the previously conducted projects thoroughly that are potentially similar to the proposed project and therapeutic area.

 - Obtain a comprehensive overview of the CRO, such as organizational structure, accreditation status, facility and equipment, quality assurance procedures, and compliance with national and international guidelines.

 - One of the crucial factors for CROs in conducting a clinical trial is recruiting a qualified investigator and site reach.
-The common mistakes made by most of the CROs are choosing a wrong investigator/site, which could be costly to the sponsor.
+The common mistakes made by most of the CROs are choosing the wrong investigator/site, which could be costly to the sponsor.

 - The trial managers involved in the process of recruiting the clinical investigator must possess the skills and knowledge to know how and what to look to recruit a clinical investigator.